-- 11. It may seem a bit obvious to have uncovered that the users want a user-friendly system.
-The point is that under this level you have three groupings of related requests and under each of these there are more levels.
-Under these again are the individual requests.
-The interviews provide a wealth of information that can guide the decision making of the developers. - 12.
-After making this structure the project group should have a vision of the system.
-This vision can be shared with the user representatives in a brain storming session where the users are asked to examine the hierarchy and come up with more ideas and/or point out potential problem areas.
-We experienced that this session increased the feeling of ownership for the users, which was an important motivation factor later in the process. - 13.
-The project group can use the hierarchy to identify different development steps.
+It may seem a bit obvious to have uncovered that the users want a user-friendly system.
+The point is that under this level we had three groupings of related requests and under each of these there were more levels.
+Under these again were the individual requests.
+The interviews provided a wealth of information that guided the decision making of the developers.

+After making this structure the project group had a vision of the system.
+This vision was shared with the user representatives in a brain storming session where the users were asked to examine the hierarchy and come up with more ideas and/or point out potential problem areas.
+We experienced that this session increased the feeling of ownership for the users, which was an important motivation factor later in the process.

+The project group used the hierarchy to identify different development steps.
 The vision may well be a five-year plan that should be broken down into shorter steps.
 We chose to implement our variables system in one-year steps mainly because this fits Statistics Norway's annual planning and budgeting process.
 Within one year we usually had repetitive cycles with planning, developing, user testing, improving, retesting, approval and release.
+Approval was by the project group based on the user feedback.

+2.3 Paper prototyping and testing

-Approval was by the project group based on the user feedback. - 14.
-The structured information forms the basis of a user requirement specification that concentrates on the users intent and is written in the terminology of the users.
-Based on this the developers can make a prototype of the system.
+The structured information from the previous section formed the basis of a user requirement specification that concentrated on the users intent and was written in the terminology of the users.
+Based on this the developers was able to make a prototype of the system.
 We chose to make a paper prototype.
 We then arranged paper prototype interviews with our users where they could test out the planned functionality of the system.
-There were many reasons for choosing a paper prototype. - We were creating a new system not improving or replacing an existing one - A paper prototype does not create unrealistic expectations for the time needed to take the prototype into production - The focus of the users was on the functionality and not the layout.
-The users were not limited by existing functionality they came up with many valuable and surprising suggestions. - A paper prototype is much quicker and cheaper to change, so developers don't mind doing so. - Disagreements between the developers about what they thought the users really wanted, were very quickly resolved by presenting the alternatives to the users, using the paper prototype - The developers thought it was fun - The users found the whole approach non-threatening and fun - 15.
-After paper prototyping, a functional requirement specification for the system, with stepwise development, can be written and handed over, with the paper prototype, to those who do the programming.
-User testing can be based on the user requirement specification.
-The system (including documentation) should then be improved according to the users feedback and retested until the users are satisfied.
-These phases (prototyping, testing) should be repeated until the entire system has been built to the satisfaction of the users.
-Printouts of the screens can be used for subsystems that are already released so that users focus on new steps of the system development.
-The updated user and functional requirement specifications can form the basis for the system documentation - 16.
+There were many reasons for choosing a paper prototype.

+- We were creating a new system not improving or replacing an existing one - A paper prototype does not create unrealistic expectations for the time needed to take the prototype into production - The focus of the users was on the functionality and not the layout.
+The users were not limited by existing functionality they came up with many valuable and surprising suggestions. - A paper prototype is much quicker and cheaper to change, so developers don't mind doing so. - Disagreements between the developers about what they thought the users really wanted, were very quickly resolved by presenting the alternatives to the users, using the paper prototype - The developers thought it was fun - The users found the whole approach non-threatening and fun

+After paper prototyping, a functional requirement specification for the system, with stepwise development, was written and handed over, with the paper prototype, to those who did the programming.
+User testing was based on the user requirement specification.
+The system (including documentation) was then improved according to the users feedback and retested until the users were satisfied.
+These phases (prototyping, testing) were repeated until the entire system had been built to the satisfaction of the users.
+Printouts of the screens were used for subsystems that were already released so that users could focus on new steps of the system development.
+The updated user and functional requirement specifications formed the basis for the system documentation

 How many people should be involved in the process and how do you know that you have identified all relevant user groups?
 In practice, the interviewees gave us the names of relevant colleagues to be interviewed if they felt it necessary.
-The interviewing can stop when nothing new is uncovered.
+The interviewing stopped when nothing new was uncovered.

-IV.
-STEPWISE DEVELOPMENT - PART 1 (2001-2002)
+3 STEPWISE DEVELOPMENT - PART 1 (2001-2002)

-A. Pilot system - population and housing census
+3.1 Pilot system - population and housing census